Milan San Siro Stadium Tickets and Visits

 Thanks to this tour of the San Siro stadium you can enter the legendary home ground of Milan's two great soccer teams, AC and Inter.
 This self-guided tour will take you from the players' locker room to the pitch, from the views from the stands to the achievements at the San Siro Museum, where you will also learn about the history of the clubs.

-Being one of the most visited soccer stadiums in Europe, I recommend you to book online and in advance the tour to avoid the long queues that form at the ticket office to enter.
+Being one of the most visited soccer stadiums in Europe, I recommend you book online and in advance the tour to avoid the long queues that form at the ticket office to enter.

 Recommended if...
 You have thought about visiting the impressive San Siro stadium to remember the great victories of the Milanese soccer teams and learn a little more about its history.

-How is the San Siro tour
+What is the San Siro tour like?

-Inside the Stadium| ©Stefano Brivio
+Inside the San Siro Stadium| ©Stefano Brivio

-Inside the Stadium| ©Stefano Brivio
+Inside the San Siro Stadium| ©Stefano Brivio

 One of the most curious memorabilia is the Milan Inter United jersey.
 Already in the 1920s, the fascist regime had merged some teams in some major cities to increase the area of influence and improve management.
 Milan had remained (almost) immune to this phenomenon and yet this idea reappeared in the 80s.
 A few friendlies were played and after these matches, the idea was definitively abandoned.